TrshPuppy/obsidian-notes/PEH/capstone/academy.md

 ```
 Scanning the output, we can see that `backup.sh` is being ran every minute.
 ### 2nd RevShell
-Now that we've verified that `backup.sh` is being executed, we can manipulated that to get another shell, but this time *with root permission and access*.
+Now that we've verified that `backup.sh` is being executed, we can manipulate that to get another shell, but this time *with root permissions and access*.
 #### Our bash script:
 A simple script to achieve a shell using [bash](coding/languages/bash.md) is the following:
 ```bash